-1.11 It is also noted under paragraph 26 that:
+1.8 It is also noted under the NPPF (para 26) that:

 'Effective and on-going joint working between strategic policy-making authorities and relevant bodies is integral to the production of a positively prepared and justified strategy.
 In particular, joint working should help to determine where additional infrastructure is necessary, and whether development needs that cannot be met wholly within a particular plan area could be met elsewhere'.

-1.12 Within the NPPF there are also various references to understanding and planning for particular types of infrastructure provision including transport, green infrastructure, infrastructure to support economic growth and communications and digital infrastructure.
+1.9 Within the NPPF there are also various references to understanding and planning for particular types of infrastructure provision including transport, green infrastructure, infrastructure to support economic growth and communications and digital infrastructure.